ioBroker/ioBroker.javascript/docs/en/javascript.md

 ```js
 createState(name, initialValue, forceCreation, common, native, callback);
 ```
-Create state and object in javascript space if does not exist, e.g. "javascript.0.mystate".
+Create state and object in javascript space if it does not exist, e.g. "javascript.0.mystate".

 #### Parameters: